 Currently, we are in a legal battle with this company, who is attempting to use their high-powered lawyers to muscle us out of business.
 They have actually trademarked the word “OFFGRID”, pretending that they came up with the term.
-Now, I am attempting to secure my OFFGRID Survival trademark, (something that is legally mine, since I have been using the name and logo in commerce since 2007, giving me common law trademark rights).
-I am attempting to dispute TEN Enthusiast Networks is fraudulently deceiving its readers, trademarking the word “offgrid”, and attempting to steal my brand.
+Now, I am attempting to simply secure my OFFGRID Survival trademark, (something that is legally mine, since I have been using the name and logo in commerce since 2007, giving me common law trademark rights).
+TEN Enthusiast Networks is fraudulently deceiving its readers, trademarking the word “offgrid”, and attempting to steal my brand.

 The company is arguing that they had no idea who I was – which if true still doesn’t give them the right to use my trademark – but there is no way that’s possible since a simple Google search of the Name OFFGRID or the Term Survival would have shown us in the top 1-3 positions for at least the last 5 years.
 In an attempt to get around the fact that they are using my Trademark, recent versions of the magazine now have started using RECOIL as part of the name — RECOIL OFFGRID.
 This was their attempt to get around the trademark laws, and still use the goodwill that I have generated to sell their shitty magazine run by a bunch of California liberals that don’t know the first thing about off grid living or Survival.
 This was their attempt to silence us, but I’m not going to ignore what they are doing, and I’m not going to let their lawyers bully us into submission!

 This company and companies like it attempt to take the hard work of others to sell their bogus products.
 These people are not the people their readers think they are.
-In fact, RECOIL the so-called parent magazine of the fraudulent rip-off OFFGRID Magazine has even shown their outright disdain for the second amendment, despite pretending to be a gun magazine.
+In fact, RECOIL, the so-called parent magazine of the fraudulent rip-off OFFGRID Magazine, has on numerous occasions shown their outright disdain for the second amendment, despite pretending to be a gun magazine.

 Recoil Magazine and Off Grid Magazine Do Not Support Second Amendment